How to Effectively Prepare Your Blog or Website to Be Sold

 12. Make a List of People to Contact

 As you’re getting ready to try to sell your site, I’d recommend making a list of people that you can reach out to.
-When I’m doing this I go through my list of contacts in my email address book and I look for people that are either well connected in the industry of the site that I’m looking to sell, or people who are well connected with other internet marketers.
+When I’m doing this I go through my list of contacts in my email address book and I look for people that are either well-connected in the industry of the site that I’m looking to sell or people who are well-connected with other internet marketers.
 I don’t really try to think about who might be interested in buying the site at this point.
-I don’t email people and ask them if they are interested in buying the site (unless I know for some reason that they have interest).
-Instead, I let them know that I’m interested in selling the site, I give a very brief info about how much the site makes or other key selling points, and I ask them to let me know if they have anyone in their network that they think might be interested.
+I don’t email people and ask them if they are interested in buying the site (unless I know for some reason that they are interested).
+Instead, I let them know that I’m interested in selling the site, I give very brief info about how much the site makes or other key selling points, and I ask them to let me know if they have anyone in their network that they think might be interested.
 My goal isn’t to find the buyer directly within my network of contacts, instead, I try to find potential buyers through an introduction from someone in my network.
 This can increase the reach exponentially, as each person in my network will have their own network of people that I don’t know.
 And if that person that I email is interested in buying the site themselves they’ll let me know.

 For some reference, with my last sale, I contacted about 15 people in my network.
-That led to interest from 3 people, serious interest from 2 of them, 1 low-ball offer, and 1 who wound up buying the site after some negotiation.
+That led to interest from 3 people, serious interest from 2 of them, 1 lowball offer, and 1 who wound up buying the site after some negotiation.
 The types of people that you’ll want to contact would include:

 • People who own large blogs in the industry